Raphael-Boichot/The-TinyGB-Printer/README.md

 # The TinyGB Printer /// A WORK IN PROGRESS

+The tiniest possible Game Boy printer emulator storing images on SD card made with easily available parts and easy to assemble.
+Basically a simplified NeoGB printer.
+100% compatibility with all known GB/GBC games, homebrews included.

 ## Libraries
 - [RP2040 core for Arduino IDE](https://github.com/earlephilhower/arduino-pico)
 - [Adafruit Neopixel for Arduino IDE](https://github.com/adafruit/Adafruit_NeoPixel)